Slowdeb/Tryhackme/Mr Robot.md

 Difficulty: Medium

 Overview: In this room we will use different techniques/tools to enumerate the target machine since there is sensitive information exposed.
-After exploiting a webpage admin panel we will use SUID binaries to do privilege escalation and gain full control of the machine.
+After exploiting a webpage admin panel we will use an SUID binaries vulnerability to do privilege escalation and gain full control of the machine.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------